 You are currently viewing our site as a guest, which gives you limited access to our site features.
 By signing up for a free membership, you will receive our Investment Opportunity newsletters and have access to additional features for finding and comparing managed funds and shares.
 Registration is fast and simple, so please:

-Business Description: Metcash Limited (MTS) is a wholesale distribution and marketing company specialising in grocery, fresh produce, liquor, hardware and other fast moving consumer goods.
-MTS has four business units: Metcash Food & Grocery, Australian Liquor Marketers, Mitre 10 and Automotive Brands Group.
+Business Description: Metcash Limited (MTS) is a wholesale distribution and marketing company specializing in grocery, fresh food, liquor, hardware and automotive parts & accessories.
+MTS operates predominantly in Australia and a smaller liquor business in New Zealand.

 Strategy Analysis: Food distribution is the main growth driver, realising solid growth and margin improvement through scale efficiencies.
 The lack of real competition from Coles has allowed larger format Woolworths to capture significant market share for superior earnings and margins while IGA independent stores, backed by MTS, find favour across smaller catchment areas.
 MTS will use its balance sheet to fund inventory expansion by easing credit terms for larger stores.
 The aim is to encourage independent operators to invest more free capital into stores.
 Improved fit out and customer service boost the shopping experience.